sscardapane/reprodl2021/README.md

 ## Goal

-Make an introduction to how to handle experiments with dvc!
+The goal is to show the first basic steps to run machine learning experiments with dvc.

-Experiments proliferate quickly in ML projects where there are many parameters to tune or other permutations of the code, dvc can help you to manage experiments!

 ## Prerequisites